mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

 1. Cover your scenarios with tests.

-2. Write readable (and possible non-performant) code.
+2. Write readable (and possibly non-performant) code.

 3. Do a real benchmark with real user data.
 (No, iterating your code 100,000 times might not be a real use case).

-4. If you have conclusive data, you need to improve benchmark's found bottlenecks using [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
+4. If you have conclusive data, you need to improve the benchmark's found bottlenecks using the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).

-5. Attack the worst 20% problems causing 80% bad performance.
+5. Attack the worst 20% of problems causing 80% bad performance.

 # Context

-At university and online courses, we learn algorithms, data structures, and computational complexity before good design rules.
+In university and online courses, we learn algorithms, data structures, and computational complexity before good design rules.

 We tend to overestimate the (possible) performance problems and underestimate code readability and software lifetime.